WACHUSETT AQUEDUCT TRAIL:

 Directions:

-Starting from Derby Road in Berlin; Travel past the green gate down a grass trail to reach the Wachusett Aqueduct (I believe the Aqueduct travels underneath Derby Rd heading north).
-Here the Wachusett Aqueduct Trail travels atop the the Aqueduct along a grass trail.
-A single track makes the going easier.
-To your left will be a RR Line just below a dyke for the Lester G Ross Dam.
-See Map Below for the Lester Ross Dam Loop Trail that travels atop the dyke.
-This open corridor follows the power lines.
+This open corridor follows the power lines Southeast.
 Pass by a stone Aqueduct Gatehouse after 0.5 miles before a sharp turn takes you across Linen St. Cross Jones Rd at 1.5 miles, followed quickly by Crosby Rd.
 Cross Belleview Rd at 2 miles and cross into Northborough.
 Travel up to and across Whitney St at 2.9 miles.
 Here the trail travels downhill underneath I-290 bringing you to some RR tracks.
 Caution; You'll need to carry your bike over the tracks.
-Come to an entrance road after 3.5 miles.
-Here an on-road gap of 0.5 miles starts.
+Come to an entrance road for the Hope Group after 3.5 miles.
+Need to bypass a section of the Aqueduct here, via an on-road gap of 0.5 miles.
 Head right out to and across Bearfoot Rd.
 Caution no crosswalk.
-Head left, the right along Colburn St and take your first right along Rice Ave.
-You'll pick up the Wachusett Aqueduct Trail again on your right.
-The grass trail travels atop the Aqueduct along an open corridor before returning to Rice Ave after 4.5 miles.
+Head left, then right on-road along Colburn St and take your first right along Rice Ave.
+You'll pick up the Wachusett Aqueduct Trail again on your right at 4 miles.
+The grass trail travels South, atop the Aqueduct, along an open corridor, before returning to Rice Ave & Allen St after 4.5 miles.
 On your right is the Edmond Hill Woods parking lot.
-Wachusett Aqueduct Trail Map Board.
+Map Board.

-Starting from Casey Field parking lot in Northborough [Central Section]; Head right up E Main St along a narrow paved path to reach the Wachusett Aqueduct Trail on your right.
-Head right past the green gate along a grass lined berm.
+Head right, Southeast, past the green gate, along a grass lined berm.
 When you approach Route 20 after 0.2 miles bear left down and underneath Route 20.
 This open path follows a power line, with the occasional tree root.
 Cross Maple St at 0.5 miles where you travel past Bartlett Pond on your right.
 Come to a green gate on your left at 0.8 miles.

 Note; If you continue straight the trail ends at a culvert, however, nice access to the pond.